discordjs/guide/guide/commando/guild-only.md

 # Setting a command as guild-only

 Sometimes, you may need to require a command to only be usable in servers.
-Maybe it displays server information, or it gets a server emoji.
+Maybe it displays server information or gets a server emoji.
 No matter what it does, setting it as guild-only is straightforward!

 First, get the command you want to make guild-only.